Openbank-Java-Bootcamp/Pilar-Alvarez-Stadium-Hunter-Client/README.md

 below.

     $ node --version
-    v0.10.24

     $ npm --version
-    1.3.21

-#### Node installation on OS X

-You will need to use a Terminal.
-On OS X, you can find the default terminal in `/Applications/Utilities/Terminal.app`.

-Please install [Homebrew](http://brew.sh/) if it's not already done with the following command.

-    $ ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"

-If everything when fine, you should run

-    brew install node

-#### Node installation on Linux

-    sudo apt-get install python-software-properties
-    sudo add-apt-repository ppa:chris-lea/node.js
-    sudo apt-get update
-    sudo apt-get install nodejs

 #### Node installation on Windows

 Just go on [official Node.js website](http://nodejs.org/) & grab the installer.
 Also, be sure to have `git` available in your PATH, `npm` might need it.